stosik/ElectricService/README.md

 ## Example of Hexagonal architecture for electric service.

+## Prerequisites
+Each module has it's own "entry point" which is only exposed to the outside being public as Facade.

 # Modules

 This is the list of our modules with their responsibilities